On-Page SEO Sidebar for Chrome

 Privacy

-Analysis runs locally in Chrome against the active tab.
-Page content, URLs, structured data, findings and analysis results are not sent to external services and are not stored after the side panel or page session ends.
+The structured data and metadata analysis runs locally in Chrome against the active tab.
+Page content, URLs, structured data, findings and local analysis results are not sent to external services and are not stored after the side panel or page session ends.

 Open Source & Availability